o3de/o3de.org/content/docs/user-guide/programming/components/create-component.md

 ---
 linkTitle: Creating a Component
 title: Creating a Component in O3DE
-description: Learn how to create O3DE components in C++.
+description: Learn how to create Open 3D Engine (O3DE) components in C++.
 weight: 200
 ---